 Prologue (might be the wrong name)

 I had an auspicious start.
 My parents’ dog died the same day I was born.
 He wasn’t old, just neglected.
 There were 12 of them in “The Tribe” and according to my mother, everyone thought someone else was feeding Mr. Bonjangles.
 Florencio remembers the dog’s hunger barks getting weaker and weaker until they were finally drowned out by the laboring wails of my Mother.
+They used the canine carcass as my bed until it began to decompose.
 Continue…